-Noninvasive ventilation refers to the delivery of mechanical ventilation to the lungs using techniques that do not require an endotracheal airway.
+Non-invasive ventilation refers to the delivery of mechanical ventilation to the lungs using techniques that do not require an endotracheal airway.
 A non-invasive ventilator is used to support breathing with the ventilation being administered through a face mask, nasal mask, or a helmet.

-By the 1960s invasive (i.e. via an endotracheal tube) positive pressure ventilation superceded negative pressure ventilation, primarily because of better airway protection.
-The past decade has seen a resurgence in the use of noninvasive ventilation, largely because of the development of nasal ventilation, which has the potential of providing ventilatory assistance with greater convenience, comfort, safety, and less cost than invasive ventilation.
+By the 1960s invasive (i.e. via an endotracheal tube) positive pressure ventilation superseded negative pressure ventilation, primarily because of better airway protection.
+The past decade has seen a resurgence in the use of non-invasive ventilation, largely because of the development of nasal ventilation, which has the potential of providing ventilatory assistance with greater convenience, comfort, safety, and less cost than invasive ventilation.

 Often, the patient's sleep partner also benefits from markedly improved sleep quality, due to the amelioration of the patient's loud snoring.
-Given that sleep apnea is a chronic health issue and doesn't go away, ongoing care is needed to maintain CPAP therapy.
-Based on the study of cognitive behavioral therapy (referenced above), ongoing chronic care management is the best way to help patients continue therapy by educating them on the health risks of sleep apnea and providing motivation and support.
+Given that sleep apnoea is a chronic health issue and doesn't go away, ongoing care is needed to maintain CPAP therapy.
+Based on the study of cognitive behavioural therapy (referenced above), ongoing chronic care management is the best way to help patients continue therapy by educating them on the health risks of sleep apnoea and providing motivation and support.

 Bi-level pressure devices

 VPAP or BiPAP (Variable/Bilevel Positive Airway Pressure) provides two levels of pressure: Inspiratory Positive Airway Pressure (IPAP) and a lower Expiratory Positive Airway Pressure (EPAP) for easier exhalation.
 (Some people use the term BPAP to parallel the terms APAP and CPAP.)

 Modes S (Spontaneous) - In spontaneous mode the device triggers IPAP when flow sensors detect spontaneous inspiratory effort and then cycles back to EPAP.